Local Student Teachers Portal

 Backyard Explorers:

-Solve the mystery of what’s living in our backyards by piecing together clues animals leave us.
-Students work together in teams, investigating clues involving diets, habitats and adaptations to discover which animals may live in our backyards and how we can ensure our yards remain a safe haven for these species.
+Solve the mystery of what’s living in our backyards by piecing together clues that animals leave behind and coming face-to-face with some of these animals.
+Students work together in teams to investigate clues involving diets, habitats and adaptations to discover which animals may live in our backyards and how we can ensure our yards and surroundings remain a safe haven for these species.

 Curriculum Links: